benallfree/pbscript/readme.md

 <h3>2.
 Create a new JS/TS project</h3>

 You can create any type of TS/JS project you want, but here's the `package.json` we recommend.
+We also have a [sample PBScript project](https://github.com/benallfree/pbscript/tree/master/packages/sample) you can check out.

 The important part is that your script gets bundled as ES5:

 ```json
 {